 Top 15 Family Activities in Breckenridge

 Breckenridge is one of Colorado’s best mountain resort destinations for families, with experiences and activities suitable year-round.
-From toddlers to grandparents and all ages in between, there’s something for everyone in the family in Breckenridge.
+From toddlers to grandparents and all ages in between, some of the best things to do in Breckenridge involve the whole family.

-Come winter, the historic town turns into a majestic alpine playground for kids and adults alike, where you can ski the pristine slopes of the mountain or explore any of the dozens of family activities available.
+Come winter, the historic town turns into a majestic alpine playground, where you can ski the pristine slopes of the mountain or explore any of the dozens of family activities available.

 But really, there’s no bad time to visit Breck.
 Split evenly between 1.5 million visitors in the winter and 1.5 million in the summer, the lively town is buzzing virtually year-round.
 Wondering when a visit might be best for your family?
 Look through our complete guide of things to do in Breckenridge to get started.